 Next, you need to know what a U.S. Treasury security actually is.
 A U.S. Treasury security is nothing more than a savings account at the Fed.
 When you buy a Treasury security, you send your dollars to the Fed and then some time in the future, they send the dollars back plus interest.
 The same holds true for any savings account at any bank.
 You send the bank dollars and you get them back plus interest.
 Let's say that your bank decides to buy \$2,000 worth of Treasury securities.
-To pay for those Treasury securities, the Fed reduces the number of dollars that your bank has in its checking account at the Fed by \$2,000 and adds \$2,000 to your bank's savings account at the Fed.
-(I'm calling the Treasury securities "savings accounts," which is all they are.)
+To pay for those Treasury securities, the Fed reduces the number of dollars that your bank has in its checking account at the Fed by \$2,000 and adds \$2,000 to your bank's savings accounts," which is all they are.)